makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 ## Proposal Details

-### Core Unit MKR Vesting Streams
+### Core Unit MKR Vesting Transfer

-As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP17), a total of **541.47 MKR** will be distributed to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) at [0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6](http://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) (SES-001's Auditor Wallet) if this executive proposal passes.
+As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP17), a total of **541.47 MKR** will be transferred to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) at [0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6](http://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) (SES-001's Auditor Wallet) if this executive proposal passes.

 ### Foundational L2 Work

 The [Maker Teleport](https://forum.makerdao.com/t/introducing-maker-wormhole/11550) initiative, [previously known as Maker Wormhole](https://forum.makerdao.com/t/maker-wormhole-new-name-maker-teleport/15115), will be bringing canonical DAI capability onto L2 domains.
-As part of this development, it is necessary to introduce a new module called `DssCure` and update the existing `End` module to interact with it.
+As part of this development and to support L2->L1 fast-withdrawal functionality, it is necessary to introduce a new module called `DssCure` and update the existing `MCD_END` module to interact with it.

-In the event of an [Emergency Shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown), the `DssCure` module ensures a fair distribution to DAI holders by calculating how much debt needs to be reduced where there is pre-minted, unused DAI sitting in the `Vat`.
-Discounting these pre-minted, out-of-circulation DAI is necessary for the correct calculation of the outstanding DAI---otherwise, the artificial, increased debt resulting from factoring in the pre-minted DAI will result in DAI holders receiving less collateral than they are entitled to.

-`DssCure` sits between the `Vat` and `End` so that `End` receives the correct amount of debt.

 The following additions and changes will take place if this executive proposal passes:
-- A new `DssCure` module will be added to the Maker Protocol.
+- A new `DssCure` module will be added to the Maker Protocol as `MCD_CURE` in the chainlog.
-- The `MCD_END` module will be replaced by a new version that interacts with `DssCure`.
+- The `MCD_END` module will be replaced by a new version that interacts with `MCD_CURE`.
-- The existing ESM contract will be made to point to the new `MCD_END`.
+- The existing ESM contract `MCD_ESM` will be made to point to the new `MCD_END`.

 For more details, please read [this forum post by the Protocol Engineering Core Unit (PE-001)](https://forum.makerdao.com/t/wednesday-18th-may-executive-dsscure-technical-enhancement/15175).